-“The Tillman Story” is a sad story but it’s not a great doc.
-It focuses too much attention on the Tillman family rather than on Tillman himself.
+“The Tillman Story” is a sad story and a good doc.
+But it focuses too much attention on the Tillman family rather than on Tillman himself.
 Like the family, it can’t accept the military’s non-answer, and, panning up the command flowchart to Pres.
 George W. Bush, spends too much time insinuating who might’ve ordered the falsification of Tillman’s death.
 At the same time, it’s so vague in describing Tillman’s actual death that a friend, who saw the doc the same time I did, assumed Tillman had been “fragged” rather than killed by friendly fire.

 But it’s a good reminder.
 Just six years ago we were all living through this: Jessica Lynch, WMDs, smoking gun/mushroom cloud, Video News Releases (VNRs), fake White House correspondents, the firing of U.S. attorneys, the outing of Valerie Plame, “greeted with flowers,” “Mission Accomplished,” “a few bad apples,” “last throes.”
 And Pat Tillman.
-What company to keep.
+What company.
 If I were his family, I’d be enraged, too.

 Hollywood B.O.: “Shrek” Holds off “Marmaduke” with One Hand